yjs/yjs/README.md

 most of the complexity of concurrent editing.
 For additional information, demos, and tutorials visit [y-js.org](http://y-js.org/).

-:warning: Checkout the [v13 docs](./README.v13.md) for the latest advancements :warning:
+:warning: Checkout the [v13 docs](./README.v13.md) for the upcoming release :warning:

 ### Extensions
 Yjs only knows how to resolve conflicts on shared data.
 You have to choose a ..